acgetchell/CDT-plusplus/README.md

 ## Testing

-Run `just build`; it delegates to `./scripts/build.sh`, builds the test target, and executes the eleven supported smoke tests.
-These include focused doctest runs for the Boost.Compat `function_ref` migration and the causal-foliation construction code used as a regression oracle.
+Run `just build`; it delegates to `./scripts/build.sh`, builds the test target, and executes the 22 supported smoke tests.
+These include two focused doctest runs for the Boost.Compat `function_ref` migration and causal-foliation construction, plus 20 executable integration tests covering normal CLI use and invalid-boundary rejection.
 Run `just ci` for the complete local validation gate.

 The doctest executable can also be run directly: